z4hid/byteX/README.md

 # byTeX

-`byTex` is an e-commerce web application for technical products.
+`byTex` is an custom e-commerce web application for technical products.

 ## Demo